 AAA Inspector 16: If I had just one last place to go, this might be it.
 Fantastic food, beautiful rooms and wonderful service are just the tip of the iceberg.

 This gorgeous all-inclusive resort has a historical feel with breathtaking areas.
 Suites are found in three distinct sections.
 All are marvelous in their own ways and many have unbelievable sea views.
-From the Colonial suites to the castle suites and the villas, all units have full living room areas and beautiful bathrooms with separate showers and tubs.
-Make sure you wander around and find all the beautiful spots here.
-The spa is glorious and the hydrotherapy area is worth a special visit.
-One of the newest features is the Sanctuary Town complex, which is sort of an upscale food court opening in the evenings.
-It includes a gourmet coffee bar, ice cream parlor, cigar lounge, beer tasting room and a Spanish tapas bar.
+From the Colonial suites to the castle suites and the villas, all units have a full living room area and well-enhanced bathrooms with separate shower and tub.
+Make sure you wander around and find all the relaxing spots here.
+The spa is glorious and the hydrotherapy area is worth a visit.
+One of the latest features is the Century Town complex, which features a gallery of small eateries in addition to a gourmet coffee bar, ice cream parlor, cigar lounge, beer tasting room and a Spanish tapas bar.
 Guests also enjoy privileges at the property's other resorts in the area.

 AAA Inspector 503: What stands out amid the luxury and privacy for me, is the royal treatment provided by the staff, epitomizing a very high standard of excellence.